 There is no simple way to describe the differing relationships people may have had with the person who died ('loved one', 'relative or friend', 'someone close', 'someone important') so the expression 'person who died' has been used throughout.
-We acknowledge this may sound impersonal but it is not intended to devalue the strength of the relationship.
+We acknowledge this may sound impersonal, but is not intended to devalue the relationship.